01 of 08

-For this tutorial on grinding meat, we're going to make hamburgers out of fresh beef chuck.
-But you can grind pork, lamb, chicken, turkey, game meats, even buffalo.
-And even though I'm making burgers, you can use your ground meats in sauces, stews, chili, or for filling tacos or whatever.
+For this tutorial on grinding meat, we're going to make hamburgers out of the fresh beef chuck, but you can grind pork, lamb, chicken, turkey, game meats, even buffalo.

-The reason I like beef chuck is that it usually has about a 15 percent fat content, which is just about right.
+Beef chuck usually has about a 15 percent fat content, which is just about right.
 You could use sirloin, or a combination of sirloin and chuck would work, too.
-If you wanted to get really extravagant you could even grind your own Kobe beef burgers.Continue to 2 of 9 below.
+If you wanted to get really extravagant you could even grind your own Kobe beef burgers.Continue to 2 of 8 below.

 Chill Cubes of Beef in Freezer for 30 Minutes

-Freezing the meat helps it hold its shape better and keeps it firm, so it goes through the grinder more easily.
-Also, starting with semi-frozen meat is preferable from a food safety standpoint.Continue to 3 of 9 below.
+Freezing the meat helps it hold its shape better and keeps it firm so that it goes through the grinder more easily.
+Also, starting with semi-frozen meat is preferable from a food safety standpoint.Continue to 3 of 8 below.

 Freeze Grinding Plate and Other Cutting Parts

-Here's a tip: Put the blade, the grinding plate and the rotating "grind worm" in the freezer along with the meat.
-Then, assemble the grinder when you're ready to begin.
-If you plan to do a lot of grinding, and you have room in the freezer, you can even store these parts in the freezer all the time.Continue to 4 of 9 below.
+Put the blade, the grinding plate, and the rotating "grind worm" in the freezer along with the meat.
+Then assemble the grinder when you're ready to begin.
+If you plan to do a lot of grinding and you have room in the freezer, you can even store these parts in the freezer all the time.Continue to 4 of 8 below.

 Place Meat and Other Ingredients in Hopper

-If you're grinding a large amount of meat — like 2 to 3 pounds or more — make sure you keep it on ice to prevent bacteria growth.
-If you're grinding into a bowl, fill a larger bowl with ice, then nestle the smaller bowl into the ice to keep the finished product chilled.Continue to 5 of 9 below.
+If you're grinding a large amount of meat—like 2 to 3 pounds or more—make sure you keep it on ice to prevent bacteria growth.
+If you're grinding into a bowl, fill a larger bowl with ice, then nestle the smaller bowl into the ice to keep the finished product chilled.Continue to 5 of 8 below.

 Turn Mixer On and Push Meat Into Grinder